starknet-edu/starknetbook/primer/README.md

 Full Node Size: ~405GB

-For a naive demonstration of "The Evolution of Data Security" run the following([to install go](https://go.dev/doc/install)):
+For a naive demonstration of "The Evolution of Data Security" run the following:

 ```bash
 cd bitcoin/block_verification/go && go mod tidy